About South Korea

 Legal and Regulatory

-- The Financial Services Commission (FSC), under which the Financial Supervisory Service (FSS) operates, oversees the banking sector, while the Bank of Korea (BoK) enacts various other supervisory functions in accordance with the Banking Act.
+- The Financial Services Commission (FSC), under which the FSS operates, oversees the banking sector, while the Bank of Korea (BoK) enacts various other supervisory functions in accordance with the Banking Act.

 - A resident company is one in which its headquarters, main office or central management operate as a domestic company.